roee-co/DevOpsExercise/README.md

    - A **VPC** with:
      - At least two public and private subnets across multiple availability zones.
      - Necessary route tables, internet gateway, and NAT gateway to enable connectivity.
-   - A **Lambda function** (packaged as a **Docker container**) deployed in the private subnets of the VPC and integrated with: (Mock implementation is fine)
+   - A **Lambda function** (packaged as a **Docker container**) deployed in the private subnets of the VPC and triggered by API Gateway (as a public REST endpoint).
-     - API Gateway (as a public REST endpoint).
+     - Mock implementation for the Lambda REST endpoint is fine.
-     - An SQS queue for message processing.
+     - Focus on having this setup wired correctly.
    - A MongoDB Atlas cluster (free tier or sandbox).
    - A CloudFront distribution to serve static assets from an S3 bucket.
    - A Cognito user pool with one test user.